 Further, the data has to be prepared for analysis across multiple stages.
 These include data validation, data cleaning, transformation, indexing, aggregation, and storing.
 Depending on the nature of the data and the business goal in mind, companies also need a suitable processing technique.
 This, in turn, can range from batch processing to real-time processing.

 For those processing massive amounts of data, it makes sense to processes the data close to where it is generated.
 This applies when you leverage IoT in end-to-end scenarios or in highly sensor-intensive and thus data-intensive environments.
 This is due to some inevitable challenges in the data journey including bandwidth, network latency, and overall speed.
-Edge computing becomes particularly relevant in IIoT applications with a mission-critical or remote component.
+Edge computing becomes particularly relevant in IoT applications with a mission-critical or remote component.
 Here edge computing minimizes the risk of data loss.
 But more significantly, it also offers acceleration in scenarios where speed is a key differentiator in IoT efforts.

 The speed of data analysis has become indispensable in many industrial IoT applications.
 Speed is a key element of industrial transformation as companies shift towards autonomous and semi-autonomous decision-making by systems, actuators, and controls.
 You need to accelerate the generation of aggregated and analyzed data that can serve as actionable intelligence.
 And you need a fast decision-making path.

-Edge vs. Cloud
+Edge vs. cloud

 Whereas storing the data and analyzing it in the cloud means deeper and more comprehensive processing, edge computing offers speed and immediacy in data processing.
-More comprehensive processing can take place in cloud systems where you can combine data from different sources and generate insights not immediately available at the edge.
+More comprehensive processing can take place in cloud systems.
+There, you combine data from different sources and generate insights not immediately available at the edge.
 But when it comes to the speed of processing, accelerated decision-making, and greater autonomy, and hence higher levels of automation, processing at the edge has established itself as the faster and smarter approach.

-Further, processing data at the edge of the IIoT network enables organizations to remain fully in control of highly sensitive or proprietary information.
+Further, processing data at the edge of the IoT network enables organizations to remain fully in control of highly sensitive or proprietary information.
 Decision-making can take place at the edge.
 Hereby all data remains within the company and only non-sensitive information would make its way to the cloud.
 Also, the anonymization of company data can take place at the edge, allowing companies to protect critical data assets from possible security breaches.